#TaxTheBanks

 Sponsored by

-We’re calling on you to introduce a windfall tax on bank profits in your first Budget on 30th October.
+We’re calling on you to introduce a windfall tax on big bank profits.

 For years, millions of people have suffered from soaring mortgage, rent, and debt payments while banks have made huge profits from the Bank of England’s decision to raise interest rates.
 This choice has forced households, small businesses, and the Bank of England itself to hand billions to banks for doing absolutely nothing.
 While interest rates are now falling, the cost of living crisis is far from over.

-Ex-Bank of England deputy governor Sir Charlie Bean has suggested a windfall tax could raise tens of billions of pounds.
-[2] If your new government really wants to prevent a return to austerity, help those suffering the most, and boost public investment to fund our vital public services, a windfall tax on unearned bank profits is the perfect place to start.
+And that's just from the big four banks, ex-Bank of England deputy governor Sir Charlie Bean has previously suggested a windfall tax could raise tens of billions of pounds.
+[3] If your government really wants to prevent a return to austerity, help those suffering the most, and boost public investment to fund our vital public services, a windfall tax on unearned bank profits is the perfect place to start.

 The previous Chancellor Jeremy Hunt chose to cut the surcharge banks pay by 60% (from 8% to 3%) during his tenure.
 Reversing this tax cut would not only help address the shortfall in our public finances that you, Prime Minister Keir Starmer, and other cabinet colleagues, say you are constrained by, but give a clear signal of the kind of change you promised to deliver, and that people in this country desperately want to see from your new government.
 We need bold action now.